moolite/marrani.lol/content/amiga/cf_card_setup/index.en.md

 ![](./hdtoolbox_pfs_file.png)

-ID del Filesystem:
+Set the right filesystem ID:

     0x50465303

 ![](./hdtoolbox_pfs_settings.png)

-Impostazioni della partizione:
+Setup a new partition with the right buffer size (we should have plenty of fast ram, no need to go small):

 - Buffers: `300`

 ![](./hdtoolbox_bootpart.png)

-- MaxTransfer: `0x1FE00`, importante solo per Amiga 600/1200
+- MaxTransfer: `0x1FE00` (apparently only useful for for Amiga 600/1200 IDE controllers)

 ![](./hdtoolbox_maxTransfer.png)